Preparation

 - Echo Drops: Can cure silence from impeding traps

 - Phoenix Down: Good to have if you’re in a party.
-These drop from bronze chests in the earlier floors of both PotD and HoH.
+These drop from bronze chests in all Deep Dungeons, and can also be bought from item vendors (or the marketboard).